Szumak75/py-Math-Wizards/README.md

 4. Enter only integer numbers (validation enforced)
 5. Receive immediate feedback on your answer
 6. Continue solving problems - statistics are tracked automatically
-7. Press Ctrl+C at any time to see your final performance report
+7. Press Ctrl+D at any time to see your final performance report

 ### Example Session